keithamus/WebCumberNode/README.md

   * features/*.feature - the story files you want to run.
   * support/teardown.js - closes the browser after each scenario
   * support/testproperties.json - Configuration stuffs
-  * support/world.js - This is the bootstrapper for WebDriverJS, be careful!
+  * support/world.js - This is the bootstrapper for [WebDriverIO](http://webdriver.io), be careful!
   * step_definitions/generic.js - Good place to keep testwide step definitions, such as "I click <id>"
   * step_definitions/*.js - Other step definitions, ideally you should have a 1-1 relationship between feature file and specific definitions as the complimentary .js file